dhivyapadmanaban/UFOs/README.md

 ## Results

-Below is the UFO sightings webpage at the end of project deliverable.
-Web page will load with all avaialbe UFO table data during initial page load.
+Below is the UFO sightings web-page at the end of project deliverable.
+Web page will load with all available UFO table data during initial page load.
 Also search filters are independent of each other, we can use any one filter or multiple filter of any order to view the data.

 ![image](https://user-images.githubusercontent.com/83181834/125538105-cd93ab2c-5817-4277-acd7-6bf6af3e659b.png)